h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

 With our arbitrary read gadget we now can leak a `kernel32.dll` address and get the address of `WinExec`.
 There are many options, and we opted to leak the address of `CloseHandle` from the `IAT`.

-Next, we simply had to write the payload string `"calc.exe"` inside the device data area, overwrite `pfnConfigRead` to `WinExec` and `pDevInsR3` to the address of our payload string and issue a pci config read to spawn a calculator.
+Next, we simply had to write the payload string `"calc.exe"` inside the device data area, overwrite `pfnConfigRead` to `WinExec` and `pDevInsR3` to the address of our payload string and issue a PCI config read to spawn a calculator.